 The Supreme Court of Canada’s 2016 R. v.
 Jordan decision – often called the ‘Jordan decision’ – establishes timelines that trials must be heard by:

-- 18 months after charges are laid – for a province’s main entry point into the court system (example: Provincial Court of Alberta)
+- 18 months after charges are laid – for a province’s main entry point into the court system (example: Court of Justice of Alberta)

 - 30 months after charges are laid – for a province’s superior court (example: Court of King’s Bench of Alberta)

-The status of filed applications are updated every 6 months:
+The status of filed applications is updated annually after March 31.

 Number of filed applications

-- 70 were proactively stayed by the Crown on the basis they would not survive the Jordan application
+- 8 were proactively stayed by the Crown on the basis they would not survive the 'Jordan' application

 Was this page helpful?